Chapter Three: The House That Jim Built

 The man in black flashed me a knowing smile.
 He dropped his cigarette but didn't turn his gaze from the sunset.
 Neither did I.

-"All my friends from the city know who this place used to belong to.
+"Everyone I've seen come here knew who this place once belonged to.
+Almost instantly.
 They've all moved on of course, but then again, they were never big fans of Garfield."

 He glanced at my confused expression and continued, suddenly seeming impatient with me.